 Candied cherries, also known as glacé cherries, were first developed during the 14th century.
 The sweet and sticky cherries, are made by soaking fresh cherries in a sugar syrup solution until they absorb the sugar, becoming sweet and preserving their shape and texture for a long time.

-More vegan glacé cherry recipes
+More dairy and egg-free glacé cherry recipes

-For more vegan glacé cherry recipes try our delicious Sweet Cherry Loaf Bread, this Irish Classic Fifteens [refrigerator bake], and this amazingly rich Cherry, Cranberry, and Chocolate No-Bake Fridge Cake and this Scottish Border Tart.
+For more vegan glacé cherry recipes do try our delicious Sweet Cherry Loaf Bread, these Irish Classic Fifteens [refrigerator bake], and this amazingly rich Cherry, Cranberry, and Chocolate No-Bake Fridge Cake and this classic Scottish Border Tart.
+All perfect for a tasty vegan afternoon tea or just for a sweet treat.

 Love the flavour of Cherry Bakewell?
 It's easy to prepare these cherry scones into The Best Cherry Bakewell Scones by simply switching out the vanilla for almond extract or essence, and topping the scones with a few flaked almonds and half a glacé cherry.
 So delicious especially warm from the oven!

-How to prepare old-fashioned cherry scones
+How to prepare

-Add the vanilla, and stir through enough milk to bring the mixture together into a dough.
+Step 5: Add the vanilla, and stir through enough milk to bring the mixture together into a dough.
+[Alternatively, instead of vanilla use almond extract for a cherry Bakewell scone.]

-Knead the scone dough very lightly just to bring it all together, and place it onto a floured board.
+Step 6: Knead the scone dough very lightly just to bring it all together, and place it onto a floured board.

-Using your hands pat the dough down gently to about ¾ inch thick.
+Step 7: Using your hands pat the dough down gently to about ¾ inch thick.

-Dip the biscuit cutter into some flour and stamp out 6 scone rounds.
 You won't manage all 6 scones at the one go as the dough will need to be pushed back together and then patted down again.

-You may end up with a small amount of dough leftover, and if so this can be formed into a smaller scone and baked along with the other scones as a bakers tester scone!
+You may end up with a small amount of dough leftover, and if so this can be formed into a smaller scone and baked along with the other scones as a bakers tester scone.

-Place the scones onto a baking tray and brush the tops with the milk that is left over.
+Step 9: Place the scones onto a baking tray and brush the tops with the milk that is left over.
 Bake for 13-14 minutes until firm, risen, and golden on top.

-*See the recipe notes and FAQ section below for more tips on how to check if your scones are baked properly.
-The tips are the very last question.*
+*See the recipe notes and FAQ section below for more tips on how to check if your scones are baked properly.*

-Place the scones on a wire rack to cool.
-Scones can be enjoyed simply split open and spread with vegan butter or margarine, or your preferred spread.
-Or add some fruit jam or preserve, marmalade, vegan lemon curd, mashed banana, peanut butter, sunflower seed butter, vegan chocolate spread, vegan whipped cream, anything you like really!
+Or add some marmalade, vegan lemon curd, mashed banana, peanut butter, sunflower seed butter, vegan chocolate spread, vegan whipped cream, anything you like really.

-Recipe notes and FAQ's
+Recipe notes

 Storing scones

 The best way to store scones are to place them into a sealed container, once they are fully cooled down, and store them at room temperature for a few days.
-Scones are at their best 1-2 days after baking, but are perfectly fine to eat on the third and fourth day provided there is no sign of mould of course!
+Scones are at their best 1-2 days after baking, but are usually fine to eat on the third and fourth day.
 Scones can also be stored within a food bag or bread bag.
+Older scones can be refreshed by placing them in a hot oven for a few minutes to warm through.

-Freezing
+Freezing scones

+Scones can also be frozen, well wrapped with food wrap, for 2-3 months.
 When you would like one of the frozen scones, thaw them at room temperature or heat them directly from the freezer in a warm oven.
-Remove any food wrap, etc., before thawing and refreshing.
+Remove any food wrap before thawing and refreshing.

 Can I freeze unbaked scone dough?

 Yes, you can freeze scone dough to bake at a later date.
 After cutting the scones, place them on a baking sheet and freeze until solid.
-Then, transfer them to a freezer bag or container and freeze for two-three months.
+Then, transfer them to a freezer bag or container and freeze for 2-3 months.
+When you're ready to bake, place them on a baking sheet and bake from frozen, adding a few extra minutes to the usual baking time.

 Yes, a toasted scone is very tasty and easy to prepare.
 Toasting can bring out a slightly different flavour and add crunchy golden edges.
 Spread with some vegan butter or margarine, or your favourite condiment, its a delicious quick snack.